Meet a Pilates Instructor

 20 years ago, pathways in Pilates didn’t exist.
 It’s only in recent history that pathways have begun to open.
 For me, I just had to take the opportunity from the training and discover the career as it evolved.

 I completed a Certificate IV in Pilates (non-current) as soon as it became available.
 I then moved this training on to complete a Diploma of Pilates.
-You can now complete an Advanced Diploma in Pilates.
+You can now complete an Advanced Diploma in Pilates

 Going straight to the Diploma is generally the way to go for instructors coming through now.
 It is considered the entry-level requirement for all instructors, whereas the Advanced Diploma is for those who are looking to coach special populations and elite athletes.